Frequently asked questions

 I'm getting married in Mexico.
 Are weddings held outside of the United States covered?

 Yes.
-Cancellation coverage is available for weddings that are scheduled to take place in Canada, Puerto Rico, or U.S. Territories, as well as in the U.K., Mexico, the Bahamas, Bermuda, and the Caribbean (excluding Cuba).
-Liability policies are available for weddings scheduled to take place in U.S. Territories, Puerto Rico, and Canada.
-Both cancellation and liability policies include cruise ships departing from these locations.
+Cancellation coverage is available for weddings that are scheduled to take place in (or cruises ships departing from) the United States and territories/possessions, Canada, United Kingdom, Mexico, the Bahamas, Bermuda, and the Caribbean (excluding Cuba).
+Liability policies are available for weddings scheduled to take place in (or cruise ships departing from) the United States and territories/possessions and Canada.

 Does your wedding insurance provide coverage if military leave is withdrawn?